soraxas/firmware/README.md

     COMMAND = break
     COMMAND = errorStatus
     COMMAND = reportError <custom text>
+    COMMAND = goTo <index>
     CONDITION = ifDoubletap | ifNotDoubletap
+    CONDITION = ifInterrupted | ifNotInterrupted

-- `ifDoubletap/ifNotDoubletap` - is true if previous played macro had the same index and finished at most 250ms ago
+- `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago

+- `ifInterrupted/ifNotInterrupted` is true if a keystroke action was triggered during macro runtime.
+Allows fake implementation of secondary roles.
+Also allows interruption of cycles.

 - `switchLayer` toggles layer.
 We keep a stack of size 5, which can be used for nested toggling and/or holds.